 First, let’s continue with more mistakes to avoid when you answer.

+You don’t need to name five different reasons for leaving.
+It’s best to keep your answer to under a minute and share just one to two reasons that you’re open to changing jobs.
 If you have multiple reasons, such as wanting a role that fits your career goals better, wanting to learn a new skill set, and not liking the management at your current employer, pick the one or two reasons that sound most positive and that you’re most comfortable discussing.

 All of the following are bad reasons for leaving your current position: